What is ANSMET?

 During its 40+ history the ANSMET program has had three Principal Investigators (PIs).
-From 1976 to 1995, Prof. William A. Cassidy (of the University of Pittsburgh, above left) served that role.
-Since 1996, Dr. Ralph P. Harvey (below right, of Case Western Reserve University) has been the PI and in 2016 Dr. Jim Karner (below left, University of Utah) became co-PI.
+From 1976 to 1995, Prof. William A. Cassidy (of the University of Pittsburgh, above left) served that role. from 1996 to 2023 Dr. Ralph P. Harvey (below right, of Case Western Reserve University) has been the PI and in 2016 began sharing PI duties with Dr. Jim Karner (below left, University of Utah).
+In mid-2023, Jim became the sole PI.
 The ANSMET program supports two additional personnel.
 John Schutt (Dr. Johnny Alpine, above right) has served as ANSMET’s main mountaineer and field safety officer since 1981 and is assisted by 2nd mountaineer Brian Rougeux (left, bottom photo).
 Both are currently employed half-time by the program.

 How is ANSMET supported?

 The Antarctic Search for Meteorites program (ANSMET) is a US government-supported activity; simply put, it is supported by you, the taxpayer.
 Funding for annual fieldwork is supported by competed grants awarded to Case Western Reserve University from NASA while curation and characterization work (at the Johnson Space Center and the National Museum of Natural History) is supported by a partnership between NASA and the Smithsonian Institution.
 ANSMET has been continuously funded since 1976.
-Currently ANSMET support comes from NASA’s Near Earth Object program, with funding through the 2021-2022 season.
-That makes us part of the Planetary Defense Initiative.
+Currently ANSMET support comes from NASA’s Yearly Opportunities for Research in Planetary Defense (YORPD) program, with funding through the 2027-2028 season.
+That makes us part of the Planetary Defense Initiative, with a role similar to forensic science (collecting what’s left of the projectiles that have collided with Earth) .
 Don’t worry, we’ll protect you.

 ANSMET has been called “the poor person’s space mission” because we recover materials from other solar system bodies at a fraction of the cost required by other methods.
 The cost of ANSMET fieldwork over its entire history still amounts to much less than 1% of a typical sample return imssion.